-Earth Fest events are open to the public, unless otherwise stated.
+Earth Fest events are open to the public unless otherwise stated.
 Most events are free; some may require a nominal fee or registration.
+View the event details for more information.

 This schedule will be updated as new events are added.